codyseibert/fire-stone-hosting/README.md

 This project is broken up into 3 main components: agent, api, and client.
 Each component has it's own package.json and will need to be setup and install individually.
 To get started, do the following:

-- client: `cd client && npm i && npm start`
+- client: `cd client && npm i && npm run dev`
-- server: `cd server && npm i && npm start`
+- server: `cd server && npm i && npm run dev`
 - agent: `cd agent && npm i && npm start`

 You will need the following installed in order for the agent to be able to run the minecraft servers and accept commands: